VERT-sh/vertd/docs/DOCKER_SETUP.md

     ghcr.io/vert-sh/vertd:latest
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > This setting only affects Intel and AMD GPUs on Linux, which use VA-API for hardware acceleration.
-It has no effect on NVIDIA GPUs, Apple GPUs, or other platforms.
+> It has no effect on NVIDIA GPUs, Apple GPUs, or other platforms.